 So for example, I’ve recently lost most of my postpartum weight.
 I’ve got 3 pounds left to get back to my pre-pregnancy weight.
 Those last three pounds have been very, very stubborn.

 However, I’ve got a new incentive in my life.
 We are leaving for Hawaii in a few weeks.
 Talk about a great way to increase my vision.

-So in early December when I first started my weight loss push my change formula looked kind of like this (if I had known about this formula at that point in my life)
+So in early December when I first started my weight loss push my resistance to change formula looked kind of like this (if I had known about this formula at that point in my life).